chrisburnell/chrisburnell.com/src/posts/articles/2023-12-23-old-design-system-new-colors.md

 ## Taking this further

 I can’t overstate how much clearer HSL and OKLCH colour formats are to read and author compared to Hex and RGB.
-Unless you’re using a CSS preprocessor (like SCSS), it can be laborious to calculate combinations of colours or create tints, particularly if the colours in your palette ever change.
+Unless you’re using a CSS preprocessor like Sass/SCSS, it can be laborious to calculate combinations of colours or create tints, particularly if the colours in your palette ever change.

 Colour formats like HSL and OKLCH give us much more intuitive understanding of the nature of a given colour, and the ways to manipulate and create variations of those colours